-Through SFTR, the European Commission aims to enhance transparency and enable regulators to better monitor risks by introducing reporting requirements for securities financing transactions (SFTs).
+Through SFTR, the EU aims to enhance transparency and enable regulators to better monitor risks by introducing reporting requirements for SFTs.

 These requirements are similar to those already applicable to derivatives transactions under the European Market Infrastructure Regulation (EMIR).
-The regulation also introduces limitations on the reuse of collateral, not just in the securities financing markets but also in the wider collateral markets.
-The initial phasing in start date is set for April 2020.
+The regulation also introduces limitations on the reuse of collateral, not just in the securities financing markets but also in the wider collateral markets. .
+The initial phases went live in July 2020, delayed from April 2020, due to COVID-19.
+The final phase went live in January 2021.
 An important component of the regulation is transaction reporting and record keeping requirements.
 The conclusion, modification or termination of an SFT must be reported to a Trade Repository (TR) that is registered or recognised in accordance with the SFTR.

-Notwithstanding a few points of overlap with EMIR and MiFID II/MiFIR, SFTR reporting requirements are distinct.
+Notwithstanding a few points of overlap with EMIR and MiFID II/ MiFIR, SFTR reporting requirements are distinct.
 The regulation includes over 150 fields, not all of which are required for every transaction, but all of which must be considered and accounted for.
-Further, some of these fields have not historically been captured by technology platforms in securities lending, repo or collateral trading.
+Furthermore, some of these fields have not historically been captured by technology platforms in securities lending, repo or collateral trading.
 This has complicated efforts to build reporting tools and led to wide-spread industry cooperation in sorting out procedures for compliance.